 The options can seem endless and overwhelming, and in some instances, might feel impossible.
 And many high school students worry about choosing the wrong career.
 So what do you want to be when you grow up?
 What future do you want?
 And, most importantly, how can you go about working it out?
 Especially during a period when industries are falling apart – how can you possibly make a choice about your future?

 Rather than starting by trying to answer what you want to be in the future, start by thinking about who you want to be.
-That’s the advice from Jane Hahn, graduate talent development manager in Deakin University’s Graduate Employment Division.
+That’s the advice from Jane Hahn, Head of Talent Development and Recruitment Services in Deakin University’s Graduate Employment Division.
 What lifestyle would you like?
 What type of work environment/location would suit you?
 What achievements are important to you?

 ‘You can do this by looking at the experiences in work and life that your friends and family have, as well as the information you are provided from career expos and during school about different careers,’ Hahn advises.